Alex141/CalcBinding/README.md

 3. Can I use CalcBinding instead of TemplateBinding?
 ```
 Yes, you can, but with setting RelativeSource property, see section [TemplateBinding](#templatebinding)

-##Restrictions

-1. Nullable value types doesn't supported in reverse binding (e.g. mode OneWayToSource)

-2. CalcBinding doesn't support your custom conveters at all now.
-If you need this feature, create new issue and put your using scenario in order to I can see that it is necessary

-3. In path expression you can't use any methods of .Net classes except of Math class.

 #Release notes